nightjuggler/pig/README.md

 Each filter available in **pie.html** is implemented in two different ways:
 (1) with SVG and (2) with the Canvas API.
-In **HTML &lt;img&gt;** and **HTML &lt;video&gt;** modes (see more about modes below), basic filters (such as contrast or brightness applied to all color channels) are CSS-only instead of SVG.
+In **HTML &lt;img&gt;** and **HTML &lt;video&gt;** modes (see more about modes below), basic filters (such as contrast or brightness applied to all color channels) can be CSS-only instead of SVG.
 The SVG (and CSS-only) filters can be applied even to cross-origin images, animated GIFs (see [example](https://nightjuggler.com/pie/?f=contrast,rgb,200/polar/blur-x,gb,8,1/depolar&c=400x335+0+0&cors&i=https://media.giphy.com/media/F3Q638k5euONa/giphy.gif)), while playing video